gkz/LiveScript-style-guide/README.md

 ### Strings

-Use a preceding backslash `\word` for strings which are a single word and are not expected to change to multiple words in the future.
-Eg,

-    element.on \click -> ...

-is fine, but

-    alert \hi

-is not as you may want to change the message to something longer in the future.

-Otherwise, use single quotes `'hello world'`, except if you need to use string interpolation or have a string with many single quotes in it, in which case use double quotes `"hello #var"`.
+Use single quotes `'hello world'`, except if you need to use string interpolation or have a string with many single quotes in it, in which case use double quotes `"hello #var"`.

-Use quotes for file paths/urls, even if you could technically use a backslash, because using the backslash is ugly in this case.

 ### Lists